Stvff/dive/readme.md

 }
 ```
 Both input and output parameters are named variables.
 A procedure can be prematurely exited with the `return` instruction.
 Unlike basic blocks, procedures do return to the callsite.\
 The `call` instruction is used to call procedures.
-As its first argument, it takes the procedure name, and its arguments must match procedure's input parameters, as must the variables it assigns to.
+As its first argument, `call` takes the procedure name.
+The arguments after that must match procedure's input parameters.
+Similarly, the variables that the `call` statement assigns to, must match the procedure's output parameters.

+Inputs and outputs are seperated with a double hyphen `--`.
+When there are no outputs, the seperator is optional.
 Some examples:
 ```
 to_be_five: s64;
 to_be_five = call returns_five;
 returns_five :: (-- five: s64) {
 	five = 5;
-	return;
 }
 ```
 ```
-call doesnt 5;
+call doesnt 5 6;
-doesnt :: (a: s64) {
+doesnt :: (a: s64; b: s64) {
-	a = mul a a;
+	a = mul a b;
 }
 ```
+As parameter declerations are decleration statements, they are seperated by semicolons.

-## Todo's
+## To do
 * bugfixes and a lot of testing
 * syscalls
 * `import`